How To Use Web Components in React

 Purpose of React

-While Web Components provide strong encapsulation for reusable components, React provides a declarative library that keeps the DOM in sync with your data.
+While Web Components provide strong encapsulation for reusable components, React provides a declarative library that syncs the DOM with your data.

 As a developer, you are free to use React in your Web Components, or to use Web Components in React, or both. — https://reactjs.org

-The main difference to Web Components is that we can only use React components inside a React application.
+The main difference between React components and Web Components is that React components can only be used inside a React application.
 A Web Component, on the other hand, can be used anywhere.
 We can use it in React, Vue, Angular, or any other web application.

 Building a Web Component